moshbitten/paypal_permissions/README.md

 ## Dependencies

+Rails 3.1 or later.

-The PayPal Permissions gem relies on ActiveMerchant.
+The PayPal Permissions gem installs ActiveMerchant if it's not already in place.
+PayPal Permissions is known to work with ActiveMerchant 1.21.

 ## Install